Welcome! Type "help" for available commands.

 The Security Problem

-AI tools increasingly need access to various API keys:
+AI tools need API keys:

 • MCP Servers: Supabase, GitHub, Linear, etc. all need authentication tokens